wlmwng/us-right-media-config/kibana/kibana.md

     }
 }
 ```
-- Since INCA and the Kibana dashboard, "US Right Media (URLs)", refer to `inca_alias`, make `inca_alias` actually be an alias rather than an index.
-1. delete the existing `inca_alias` index
+4. delete the existing `inca_alias` index
 ```
 DELETE /inca_alias
 ```
-2.  and correctly add the alias as an alternative way to reference the `inca` index
+5.  and correctly add the alias as an alternative way to reference the `inca` index
 ```
 POST _aliases
 {